JonPSmith/AuthPermissions.AspNetCore/UpdateToVersion2.md

 However this new feature does require to changes to the registering code in your Net 5 `Startup` code, and if you migrate / seed need your application's database on startup, then you will need to change how you do that.

-### 1. REQUIRED: Changing the registering of the AuthP
+### 1. REQUIRED: Changes to registering AuthP in ASP.NET Core

 The Net.RunMethodsSequentially library needs a global resource, such as a database, to lock against.
 But to handle the case of the database doesn't exist it needs a second global resource, which I have chosen as a FileSystem Directory, e.g. ASP.NET Core's wwwRoot directory.